 - Secondary-Level Teaching Credential (CSU, East Bay)

 I am a full time English professor and department chair at the college, where I enjoy teaching all levels of composition and literature, including ENG 1B, ENG 1A, ENG 200, ENG 300 and ENG 24, both in person and online.

-Before moving to Orange County, I was a full time faculty member at San Jose State University, as a teacher educator.
+Before moving to Orange County, I was a full time, tenure-track faculty member at San Jose State University, in the department of Teacher Education.
 During my time at SJSU I taught credential courses that focused on the integration of literacy into all content areas; I also advised and evaluated new teachers, directed a reading institute for content area teachers and advised Masters degree students on their research and thesis writing.

 In 2004, I was awarded a Spencer Foundation Dissertation Fellowship and later several other honors for my dissertation research on language socialization and literacy practices in local communities.
 Since then, I have published my research in various academic venues and presented and spoken at dozens of local and national conferences.

-My areas of expertise include educational leadership, tutorial support services, reading, language development, curriculum and instruction, assessment, teacher and tutor training, academic literacy, literacy theory, sociocultural theories and ethnography.
+My areas of expertise and interest include educational leadership, tutorial support services, reading, language development, curriculum and instruction, assessment, teacher and tutor training, academic literacy, literacy theory, sociocultural theories and ethnography.

 As department chair, I work closely with my colleagues to evaluate and improve compostion curriculum, assess Student Learning Outcomes and develop basic skills curriculum.
 In the fall of 2014, my colleague and I developed an accelerated writing course that offers a shortened path for transfer for students who choose to enroll; we are also pursuing an opportunity to be a part of the California Acceleration Project with our pilot course.
 Innovation is an important principle in our department, where we strive for student-centered planning and opportunities.
 Finally, I actively participate in a range of college-wide and division-wide committees and programs, including working as a faculty tutorial specialist in the Learning Resource Center where I select, orient and evaluate tutors and support other tutorial activities at the center.